awsdocs/amazon-efs-user-guide/doc_source/walkthrough-file-sync-ec2.md

 1. From **Select a host platform** page, choose **Amazon EC2**, choose the AWS Region where your source file system is located and then choose **Launch instance**\.
 You will be redirected to the **Choose an Instance Type** page in the Amazon EC2 Management Console in that AWS Region, where you can choose an instance type\.
 **Note**
+A sync agent syncs files to EFS file systems in the AWS region where the sync agent is activated\.
 Standard Amazon EC2 rates apply to the instance\.

 1. On the **Choose an Instance Type** page, choose the hardware configuration of your instance\.
 When deploying your sync agent on Amazon EC2,we recommend choosing one of the **Memory optimized r4\.xlarge** instance types for your sync agent\.
-The instance size you choose must be at least xlarge\.
+The instance size you choose must be at least **xlarge**\.

 1. Choose **Next: Configure Instance Details**\.